The Woodhull Freedom Foundation’s mission is to affirm sexual freedom as a fundamental human right.

-In 2010, Woodhull’s efforts prompted proclamation of September 23rd (Victoria Woodhull’s birthday) as Sexual Freedom Day in Washington, DC – an annual opportunity to celebrate and rally on behalf of sexual freedom in the district and beyond.
+In 2010, Woodhull’s efforts prompted the proclamation of September 23rd (Victoria Woodhull’s birthday) as Sexual Freedom Day.

 Our Vicki Sexual Freedom Award honors and acknowledges courageous pioneers advancing the cause of sexual rights across a variety of endeavors, causes, and locations.

 In all sexual freedom-oriented endeavors, we point to the Universal Declaration of Human Rights.
-Proclaimed by the United Nations general assembly in 1948, the milestone document serves as a protective measure, ensuring all Americans and member nations their fundamental human rights.
+This document sets out, for the first time in 1948, fundamental human rights to be universally protected.

 Sexual rights lie at the heart of human rights, and the freedom to engage in consensual sexual practices, relationships and expression is both a right and a cultural benefit.
 The Woodhull Freedom Foundation is committed to advancing recognition of sexual, gender and family diversity in efforts to improve the well-being, rights, and autonomy of all people.